buckyoung/CS1501-Assignments/README.md

 Solver of the 8puzzle problem using an A* algorithm.
 Both utilizing the Manhattan and Hamming priority functions for a best-first search.

 ###Assignment 4
 Working with undirectional graphs and weighted edges.
 Read a "network" (graph) from a file with V vertices and E edges.
-Get user input in order to change the network: "clients" (vertices) go UP or DOWN, "latency" (weight on edge) changes, reports are created (shortest paths, Eulerian tours/paths, MSTs).
+Get user input in order to change the network: connections (edges) become active or inactive, "latency" (weight on edge) changes, and reports can be created (shortest paths, Eulerian tours/paths, MSTs).